Zita: Legends associated with the saint

-Death and canonization
+Death and veneration

-Zita died peacefully in the Fatinelli house on April 27, 1272.
+Zita died peacefully in the Fatinelli house on April 27, 1272, aged 60.
 It is said that a star appeared above the attic where she slept at the moment of her death.
-She was 60 years old, and had served and edified the family for 48 years.
-By the time of her death, she had become practically venerated by the family.
+She had served and edified the family for 48 years, and had become practically venerated by the family.
 After 150 miracles had been attributed to Zita's intercession and recognized by the church, she was canonized in 1696.
+Soon after Zita's death a popular cult grew up around her, centering on the Basilica of San Frediano in Lucca.Each year on April 27, the people of Lucca bake bread and bring flowers to San Frediano in celebration of her feast day.

-Her body was exhumed in 1580, discovered to be incorrupt.
-Saint Zita's body is currently on display for public veneration in the Basilica di San Frediano in Lucca.
+Zita was exhumed in 1580, and discovered to be incorrupt.
+The body is on display for public veneration in the Basilica di San Frediano in Lucca.

-Veneration

-Guilds were established in Zita's honor to provide homes for servants temporarily out of work, to care for those aged or incurably ill, and to provide terms of long service.
+Guilds were established in St Zita's honour to provide homes for servants who were temporarily out of work, to care for those aged or incurably ill, and to provide terms of long service.

-Soon after Zita's death a popular cult grew up around her, centering on the Basilica of San Frediano in Lucca.

-During the late medieval era, her popular cult had grown throughout Europe.
-In England she was known under the name Sitha, and was popularly invoked by maidservants and housewives, particularly in event of having lost one's keys, or when crossing rivers or bridges.
-Images of Saint Zita may be seen in churches across the south of England.
-The church of St Benet Sherehog in London had been to thought to have a chapel dedicated to her, but this is a confusing mistake and the chapel is to St Osyth or Ositha and was locally known as St. Sithes.
-Both saints were sometimes referred to as “Citha”.
+During the late medieval era, St Zita's popular cult had grown throughout Europe.
+In England she was known as Sitha, and was popularly invoked by maidservants and housewives, particularly in event of having lost keys, or when crossing rivers or bridges.
+Images of St Zita exist in churches across southern England.
 However, despite the gaining popularity, especially amongst women at this time, the cult was not an official one.

-Pope Leo X sanctioned a liturgical cult within the church in the early 16th century, which was confirmed upon her canonization.
+Pope Leo X sanctioned a liturgical cult within the church in the early 16th century, which was confirmed upon her canonization in 1696 by Pope Innocent XII.
 In 1748, Pope Benedict XIV added her name to the Roman Martyrology.

 In 2022, Zita was officially added to the Episcopal Church liturgical calendar with a feast day on 27 April.

-Patronage
+Patronage and legacy

-Zita is the patron saint of domestic workers, housekeepers, waitresses, and household chores.
-Her feast day in the Roman Catholic Church is April 27.
-To this day, families bake a loaf of bread in celebration of Saint Zita's feast day.
+Zita is the patroness saint of domestic workers, housekeepers, waitresses, and household chores.
+Her feast day in the Roman Catholic Church is 27 April.

-Legacy

 From 1890 to 2000 St. Zita's Home for Friendless Women in Manhattan provided food, clothing, shelter, and job training for destitute women.

-The Church of the Immaculate Conception, in Somerville, New Jersey sponsors the "Saint Zita Ministry" which reaches out to the elderly in the parish who live alone and may need help with washing and changing of sheets, towels as well as personal laundry.